 Tom Lawrenson Prize

 The prize, established in 1983 by the department of French Studies to commemorate the work of the late Professor T E Lawrenson, the first head of the department, is awarded annually to the undergraduate with the best overall performance in the final examinations for a degree in French Studies or in French Studies and another major subject.
 It consists of books or book tokens to the value of £50.
 The prize was first awarded in 1983.
-In 2005 the terms of the prize were extended to include all single and major students registered within the Department of European Languages and Cultures.
+In 2005 the terms of the prize were extended to include all single and major students registered within the Department of Languages and Cultures.

 Max Adereth Memorial Prize